byouyang/uwm-nlp-tools/README.md

 ## Setup

 Run: `pip install -r requirements.txt` and `python -m spacy download en_core_web_sm`
-Does: Installs the Python packages and spaCy model used by the scripts.
+To install Python packages and spaCy model used by the scripts.

 ## Files